wolfbrthr/EraWithOracle/admin_oracle/admin_oracle.rst

 #.
 Execute the following to Drop the table:

-   .. codeblock:: BASH
+   .. codeblock:: Bash

       DROP TABLE testlabtable;

 #.
 Verify the table is gone by executing the following to list the table:

-   .. codeblock:: BASH
+   .. codeblock:: Bash

       select owner as schema_name,
        table_name